 One study which analyzed the data of at least 130,000 men and women aged 40 to 69 years old found out that sleeping less than 6 hours per night could be linked to metabolic syndrome.
 Interestingly, the researchers also found the link to oversleeping (10 hours or more).

-Metabolic Syndrome is a group of risk factors that could heighten the risk of developing heart diseases and other health problems such as diabetes and stroke.
+Metabolic Syndrome is a group of risk factors or conditions that could heighten the risk of developing heart diseases and other health problems such as diabetes and stroke.

 Remarkably, some studies found links between oversleeping and diabetes as well as stroke.